forfudan/MojoMiji/src/miji/advanced/ownership.md

 The governor then, according to the new rules, examined his plan again.
 All workers are planned to leave the island as soon as possible.

 He restarted the project.
 This time, everything works well.
-After 12 months, the enclosed is finished!
+After 12 months, the encyclopedia is finished!

 ## From metaphor to Mojo's ownership